Why Does My Cat Sleep Outside My Bedroom Door? (Unlocking The Mystery)

 If you are a light sleeper, sleeping with your bedroom door open can prevent you from sleeping well.

-This problem can be made worse if your cat has a tendency to jump on and off your bed during the night if given access to enter your bedroom.
+This problem can be made worse if your cat tends to jump on and off your bed during the night if given access to enter your bedroom.

-There are also cats who won’t stop meowing if you sleep with a closed door at night.
+Some cats won’t stop meowing if you sleep with a closed door at night.
 It gives them separation anxiety if they can’t see you.

 If you have a slight pet allergy, having your cat access to your bedroom isn’t a good idea at all.